 (9) Register for Classes

-Register for classes through your educational advisor or get approval through your educational advisor to register online through WebAdvisor.
-For questions about registration, please contact Bladen Community College, 910.879.5500.
+Register for classes through your educational advisor or get approval through your educational advisor to register online through Self-Service.
+Please contact one of our student service representatives (listed in Step 1) for questions related to registering for classes.

 After registration, tuition and fees must be paid by established deadlines.
 Listed options below.